-- (1) For financial institutions, etc. - o In collaboration with business lobby groups and finance bureaus, etc., the FSA holds lectures and seminars for financial institutions, etc., to continuously improve AML/CFT measures, etc. During 2022, it held 147 lectures and seminars for the development of systems of financial institutions in Japan.
-In collaboration with the Ministry of Finance (MOF), opinion exchanges were conducted with the Japan Virtual and Crypto assets Exchange Association and virtual assets exchange service provider on how to respond to the current international situation concerning Ukraine, followed by a request for action.
-After making this request, opinion exchanges were continued to promote the thorough and further strengthening of AML/CFT measures, etc. - In June 2022, MAFF organized seminars for the relevant personnel of prefectural government employees to raise their awareness of the need for efforts to improve AML/CFT measures, etc. - o In October 2021, MOF conducted seminars for currency exchanging operator on the amendment of the Foreign Exchange Inspection Guidelines for the further strengthening of AML/CFT measures, etc.
+- (1) For financial institutions, etc. - o In collaboration with business lobby groups and finance bureaus, etc., the FSA holds lectures and seminars for financial institutions, etc., to continuously improve AML/CFT measures, etc. During 2023, it held 105 lectures and seminars for the development of systems of financial institutions in Japan. - In June 2023, MAFF organized seminars for the relevant personnel of prefectural government employees to raise their awareness of the need for efforts to improve AML/CFT measures, etc. - In July 2023, the National Police Agency (NPA) dispatched officials to a training course for foreign exchange inspectors organized by the MOF, where an outline of the Act on Prevention of Transfer of Criminal Proceeds was explained. - o In May 2022, the MAFF and the METI endeavored to raise the level of system development by holding a briefing session (jointly with industry associations) on complying with the "Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism in the Commodity Futures Trading Sector". - (2) For real estate agents - Each regional development bureau, etc., and each prefectural government carry out an "onsite inspection of real estate agents" of building lots and buildings transaction business operators every year to examine the status of the preparation of verification records and transaction records of customers, etc., which is required under the Act on Prevention of Transfer of Criminal Proceeds.
+Furthermore, in March 2023, a request to further strengthen guidance and supervision was made to each regional development bureau, etc., and each prefectural government. - In addition, for renewing a real estate transaction agent identification card issued based on the Building Lots and Buildings Transaction Business Act, AML/CFT measures, etc. based on the Act on Prevention of Transfer of Criminal Proceeds and the elimination of antisocial forces are items to be addressed in seminars that are legally required to be taken. - (3) For dealers in precious metals and stones - In October 2023, METI subjected dealers of precious metals and stones, etc., to an "inspection of the status of the implementation of the Act on Prevention of Transfer of Criminal Proceeds" in order to ascertain the status of the performance of obligations, including the obligation to verify at the time of transactions as set forth in the Act on Prevention of Transfer of Criminal Proceeds, and it made sure that these dealers are familiar with the matters relating to compliance with laws or regulations. - (4) For postal receiving service providers [new]

-(2) For real estate agents

-Each regional development bureau, etc., and each prefectural government carry out an "onsite inspection of real estate agents" of building lots and buildings transaction business operators every year to examine the status of the preparation of verification records and transaction records of customers, etc., which is required under the Act on Prevention of Transfer of Criminal Proceeds.
-Furthermore, in October 2021, a request to further strengthen guidance and supervision was made to each regional development bureau, etc., and each prefectural government.

-In addition, for renewing a real estate transaction agent identification card issued based on the Building Lots and Buildings Transaction Business Act, AML/CFT measures, etc. based on the Act on Prevention of Transfer of Criminal Proceeds and the elimination of anti-social forces are items to be addressed in seminars that are legally required to be taken.

-Moreover, further strengthening of AML/CFT measures, etc. was requested to business lobby groups, in line with the public disclosure of the FATF Fourth Round Mutual Evaluation Report in August 2021.

-- (3) For dealers in precious metals and stones - METI carried out an "inspection of the status of performance of obligations under the Act on Prevention of Transfer of Criminal Proceeds" to dealers in precious metals and stones, etc., to ascertain the status of performance of obligations, including the obligation to verify at the time of transactions as set forth in the Act on Prevention of Transfer of Criminal Proceeds, and it made sure that these dealers are familiar with the matters relating to compliance with laws or regulations. - (4) For postal receiving service providers [new] METI organized information on the actual situation and issues, as well as the risk of the illegal use of a postal receiving service provider, and it also developed the Guidance document for postal receiving service providers, which includes the efforts made to prevent illegal use.
-In addition, an explanatory movie has been posted on METI's website since July 2019. - (5) For telephone receiving/telephone forwarding service providers [new; previously included in the section for other measures] In July 2022, the Ministry of Internal Affairs and Communications (MIC) sent a document describing the outline of the Act on Prevention of Transfer of Criminal Proceeds and CDD matters to telephone receiving/forwarding service providers to improve their understanding of the information that they need to identify and of the need to keep records as specified business operators. - (6) For certified public tax accountants [new]
+METI organized information on the actual situation and issues, as well as the risk of the illegal use of a postal receiving service provider, and it also developed the Guidance document for postal receiving service providers, which includes the efforts made to prevent illegal use.
+In addition, an explanatory movie has been posted on METI's website since July 2019. - (5) For telephone receiving/telephone forwarding service providers [new; previously included in the section for other measures]

+In August 2023, the MIC sent a document describing the outline of the Act on Prevention of Transfer of Criminal Proceeds and CDD matters to telephone receiving/forwarding service providers to improve their understanding of the information that they need to identify and of the need to keep records as specified business operators. - (6) For certified public accountants

+In February 2023, the NPA dispatched officials to a training course for certified public accountants etc., organized by the Japanese Institute of Certified Public Accountants (JICPA), where an outline of the Act on Prevention of Transfer of Criminal Proceeds was explained.

+(7) For certified public tax accountants